The trouble with self-help advice is that it’s often based on barely any evidence.

 If you ever want to start a new project or hire someone, your connections are the best place to start, because you already know and trust them.

 Finally, if you care about social impact, then your connections are even more important.
-Partly this is because you can persuade people in your network of important ideas, such as the importance of global health or animal welfare.
+Partly this is because you can persuade people in your network of important ideas, such as global health or animal welfare.
 But it’s also because your behaviour will help to set the social norms in your network, spreading positive behaviours in the way we just described above.
 For instance, if you start donating more, there’s a good chance more than one other person will join you.

 Practical tips on how to build connections